wangfowen/khan_interview/README.md

     ```
     is equivalent to "This program MUST NOT use a 'while loop' or an 'if statement'."

 - whichMustContain(_type_) - an alias for mustContain.
-Sounds better when you're chaining to determine the rough structure of a program.
+Sounds better when you're
+chaining to __determine the rough structure of a program__.

     ```javascript
     code.mustContain("ForStatement")